 In the second year of study, students choose between either Early Childhood or Grades Teacher Specializations.

 Foundation Studies in Anthroposophy is a prerequisite for the course, and makes up a substantial portion of the program’s first year.
 In the second year, specialization in Waldorf Lower School Education is an option for those students who wish to focus on the child in the second seven years of life.
 Participants also explore practices for inner work that support the future teacher’s self-development, and that foster essential qualities that influence the healthy development of children.
+In order to receive an AWSNA approved Waldorf Grades Teacher Certificate, participants are required to complete a total of two years of Saturday courses and three summer intensive weeks, spread out over 2 or more summers.

 Prior study and/or experience in Elementary Education is helpful but not required.
 To graduate, students will accumulate substantial hours in Waldorf Schools to observe and participate in classroom experiences.
 Extensive classroom experience through internships or assistant teaching is necessary to be fully prepared to be a lead teacher.
 This work is completed outside of the weekly, regularly scheduled Alkion classes.

-Each Lower School Teacher Education program student is assigned a faculty mentor—a master educator who will visit the student in his/her work with children for two consecutive days each year to offer support and guidance in practical aspects of their work and in their development as an educator.
+Each Lower [Elementary] School Teacher Education program student is assigned a faculty mentor—a master educator who will visit the student in his/her work with children for two consecutive days each year to offer support and guidance in practical aspects of their work and in their development as an educator.
 These visits are accompanied by two hours of telephone conferences as a precursor and/or follow-up to the visit.

 Students will explore the following themes: